 General Research Scholarships are available for research that will lead to better management, sustainable use and conservation of land, water and vegetation resources in Australia.
 Irrigation Research Scholarships are specifically for research that will lead to better management, sustainable use and conservation of natural resources within the irrigation industries.
-Applications are available from the Scholarships Unit or LWRRDC, GPO Box 2182, Canberra ACT 2601 (tel 06 2573379).
-Applications close in early October.
+Applications are available from the Scholarships and Student Loans Unit or LWRRDC, GPO Box 2182, Canberra ACT 2601.
+Tel (02) 62573379.
+Applications close early October.